 Coming from Sydney from my brothers wedding weekend it was my seventh long haul flight in around 6 weeks – I was tired but am getting use to airports and long haul flights and I found myself mouthing the emergency exit demonstration.
 The flight was not very nice – we seemed to go through a storm – it was pretty spectacular until we hit a huge air pockets and it turned into a carnival ride when people sneak on food and drinks.

-Dubai had one thing that every airport I think should have – banana chairs – or permanently reclined chairs.
-Brilliant idea.
-I don’t know if I can go back to normal waiting to board chairs – it is going to be tough.
-Getting onto the flight to Lagos – two things were apparent, the Nigerians travel in numbers and love duty free…The cabins were overflowed with duty free bags, and I was confused as to who knew which bag was whose.
+Getting onto the flight to Lagos at my transit point of Dubai, two things were apparent, the Nigerians travel in numbers and love duty free…The cabins were overflowed with duty free bags, and I was confused as to who knew which bag was whose.

-My security team meet me at baggage, I waited half an hour took my bag and went forth into Nigeria.
+My security team meet me at baggage, and collecting my bag I went forth into Nigeria.
 I felt a little like a diplomat being driven off in a huge van with tinted windows and another truck following me with armed guards.
 In with me were two bodyguards…and away we went.
-I turned one of the bodyguards into my personal tour guide for the duration of the trip, asking the usual curiosities when you first step off into a new place.
-One thing I’ve learnt is common among people – people are proud of their countries and love talking about them.
+This was one of my first major projects, and first time in Sub Sahara.
+I didn't know what to expect, but the travel is certainly different from the days of having a backpack strapped to my back and being more self sufficient.

-There are the normal slums you see outside of most airports.
-Going over the bridge into Ikoyi there are shacks that are built over the water – I would assume similar to types in Asia.
+Going over the bridge into Ikoyi there are shacks that are built over the water.
 Loads of people on the roads hanging out, or walking somewhere, selling something from bottles to cards to tyres, food, water handiwork.
 The people here are very elegant looking.
 They walk tall and straight.
 They carry items on their heads without effort.
 They are beautiful looking people with eyes that look like they a million thoughts behind them.

 We have what I’ve nicknamed a barge car.
 It is a smaller second car that follows us.
 It is a security concern to be stationed for too long, given robbery is quiet rife a stationed car with a bunch of ex pats is a huge target.
 So this second car will barge through traffic if it gets too thick and makes a pathway for us.
 I still get a little confused as to how this doesn’t annoy the local people off to a high degree.
 The traffic is chaotic but has its orderly fashion.
 To give you an example we want to turn left (rules are American side driving) so we need to cross over traffic.
 Our barge car will edge into oncoming traffic and then just stop there so we have a clear path to cross.